bgtti/react-express-registration-template/README.md

 This project is using the following extensions:
 - bcrypt for password hashing
-- passport: for authentication (local version)
+- passport for authentication (local version)
-- express-session: for session management
+- express-session for session management
+- jest, supertest, and Mongodb-memory-server for testing

 # Installation